About Kidz For A Cause

 Kidz For A Cause is an organization of kids drawn together by a desire to help kids in need.
 Combining their positivity, talent and energy, KFAC puts on awesome FUNraising events powered by kids to raise money for non-profits that benefit kids.

 What sets KFAC apart?
 From concept until completion, no matter how large the task, all aspects of each campaign are handled by kids.
 The Board of Directors and Junior Board of Directors lead and inspire hundreds of kids from across Oahu.
-No matter what fun idea KFAC comes up with each year, the goal is always the same: to put on the best campaign ever, share the beneficiary charity’s mission with the community, and raise as much money as possible for the non-profit .
-It goes both ways, since Kidz develop leadership, teamwork and organizational skills and learn lasting philanthropic values along the way.
+No matter what fun idea KFAC comes up with each time, the goal is always the same: to put on the best campaign ever, share the beneficiary charity’s mission with the community, and raise as much money as possible for the non-profit.
+It goes both ways: Kidz develop leadership, teamwork and organizational skills and learn lasting philanthropic values along the way.

-ThinkTank 2016 was Kidz’ fourth campaign.
-Since 2008 KFAC has raised more than $500,000 and distributed every penny to the Ronald McDonald House, American Heart Association’s kids programs, Friends of the Children’s Justice Center of Oahu, and Kapiolani Medical Center’s Neonatal Intensive Care Unit.
-Now Kidz comes home to where it began: raising money to help the kids of the Ronald McDonald House Charities.
+Since starting as a third-grader’s class project in 2008, KFAC’s five campaigns have raised more than $760,000 and distributed every penny to the Ronald McDonald House Charities, American Heart Association’s kids programs, Friends of the Children’s Justice Center of Oahu, and Kapiolani Medical Center’s Neonatal Intensive Care Unit.

 Kidz For A Cause is a series of volunteer-driven events powered entirely by kids, for kids in need.
 We strive to empower the next generation with the leadership skills to give back to the community.

 History of Kidz For A Cause

 In 2015, Kidz For A Cause put out an islandwide call for talented Kidz and organized two sold-out concerts before 2,000 people at downtown Honolulu’s historic Hawaii Theatre.
 Together, 200 Kidz raised $108,000 for the Friends of the Children’s Justice Center of Oahu, which helps heal kids who are victims of abuse and witnesses to crime.